I regularly teach instructor-led training courses, mostly in Python and with an emphasis on practical problem-solving.

 You might be interested to read my thoughts on the role of instructors in programming training.

 This workshop is aimed at complete beginners and assumes no prior programming experience.
 It gives an overview of the language with an emphasis on practical problem-solving, using examples and exercises drawn from various aspects of bioinformatics work.
 The workshop is structured so that the parts of the language most useful for bioinformatics are introduced as early as possible, and that students can start writing plausibly-useful programs after the first few sessions.
 After completing the workshop, students should be in a position to (1) apply the skills they have learned to tackling problems in their own research and (2) continue their Python education in a self-directed way.

-Monday 27th February to Friday 3rd March at the Centre for Genome Enabled Biology and Medicine in Aberdeen, Scotland.
+Monday 2nd to Friday 6th October 2017 at Physalia Courses in Berlin, Germany.
 Click here for details and to register.

-Monday 10th to Friday 14th April 2017 at Edinburgh Genomics in Edinburgh, Scotland – Click here for details and to register.
+Monday 27th November to Friday 1st December 2017 with PR Informatics in Port Talbot, Wales – Click here for details and to register.

 Biological data visualization and manipulation in Python